 It took a while to fight through the anxiety so I could play the game.
 It took 10 hours in fact of sitting on the home screen with my cursor hovering over the “Play” button or quickly turning the computer off in terror before the match started.
 It sounds so silly now but that’s how it originally began.

-Eventually I got placed into a game which was already in progress.
+Eventually, I got placed into a game which was already in progress.
 It went alright so I stuck around for the next few games by myself.
-Those games went alright and slowly the anxiety disappeared and I felt pretty good about myself for
+Those games went alright and slowly the anxiety disappeared and I felt pretty good about myself, even offline.

 How Nosgoth helped me

 Don’t get me wrong, I’m not cured.
 The anxiety is still there and trying to stop me from living my life.
 It’s just easier to cope now thanks to this one little game which wasn’t even finished.
 I’m even a writer today because I wanted some extra money to spend in the game.
-If it wasn’t for Nosgoth, there would be no website here today.
+If it wasn’t for Nosgoth, there would be no Lunawolf Gaming.

-The legacy of Nosgoth is a positive one and while the game may no longer exist, it will live on in the memories of those whose life it touched.
+The legacy of Nosgoth is a positive one and while the game may no longer exist, it will live on in the memories of those whose lives it touched.
 Vae Victis!